1. What types of youth does NYC serve?

 In emergencies (death in the family, etc.), you can call (541) 349-5055 and leave a message with staff at Northwest Youth Corps.
 Your message will be relayed to your teen in the field as soon as possible.
 In the rare case of an emergency in the field, NYC will contact the people listed on each teen's emergency contact file, relaying information to your family from the field.

-12: What if my son/daughter wishes to leave NYC? (back to top)
+12: What if a participant wants to leave NYC? (back to top)

-A: Encourage your son or daughter to consider a position with NYC carefully.
+A: Encourage your child to consider a position with NYC carefully.
 Participants are considered adults able to quit and leave the team if that is their decision.
-Please do not force the participation of your son or daughter.
+Please do not force the participation of your child.
 They should, with your help and support, make their own decisions about joining an NYC crew.

-13: Will my son/daughter have to pay taxes on the educational stipend or bonuses? (back to top)
+13: Will participants have to pay taxes on the educational stipend or bonuses? (back to top)

 A: Youth participants earn a non-taxable education stipend.
 Bonuses are part of the education stipend and also non-taxable.
 Therefore, youth will not receive a W-2.

-14: How can my son/daughter earn high school credit by participating in NYC's programs? (back to top)
+14: How can participants earn high school credit by participating in NYC's programs? (back to top)

 A: NYC programs include structured, accredited educational sessions called SEED (Something Educational Every Day).
 NYC does not grant school credit to participants, but we can help participants earn credit by providing information to a participant's school.
 Ultimately it is up to the school to decide how to apply school credit, please check with your school's counselor.
 The program was developed based on national educational standards to give each participant the opportunity to earn at least 1 full credit in physical education and 1/4 credit for Natural Resource Education.